seqan/seqan3/doc/cookbook/index.md

 When \ref io_compression "reading or writing compressed files", parallelisation is automatically applied when using BGZF-compressed files, e.g., BAM files.
-This will use all available threads by default and can be adjusted by setting `seqan3::contrib::bgzf_thread_count` to the desired value:
+This will use `4` threads by default and can be adjusted by setting `seqan3::contrib::bgzf_thread_count` to the desired value:

 \snippet doc/cookbook/compression_threads.cpp example